 @Alex North @Kubuxu and the

-The storage market programmability project aims to:
+The storage/data application programmability project aims to:

 - Improve support for Filecoin Plus incentivised storage, as well as alternative storage incentive schemes